ProAccess/MakeMyHOAok/HOA Cert Program.md

 The BCCAD would maintain a list of the top-10, top-100, top-1000 community associations by rating.
 Real estate values in communities who can boast such ratings may benefit and provide a strong incentive for members to keep electing candidates who are certified.
 This also should incent directors and members to keep their association's rating high to enhance property values.

-Disclosure of the board's rating would be required in the annual policy statement provided to all members (pursuant to Civil Code §5310 in California), also ensuring prospective purchasers would receive it.
+Disclosure of the board's rating would be required in the annual policy statement provided to all members (in the case of California, pursuant to Civil Code §5310), also ensuring prospective purchasers would receive it.
 (See [example candidate biographies document](#example_bios).

 ### Benefits for community association insurers